 I thought to myself, “When did this happen?
 When did she grow so tall that she could reach all the things in our house?’”

 I experienced the same sensation over and over again the next few days.
 I barely recognized the woman-child in the front seat of my minivan or the young girl sitting so tall at the orchestra concert.
-When could this sweet girl look me at me straight in the eyes when she came to give me a kiss good night?
+When could this sweet girl look me straight in the eyes when she came to give me a kiss good night?

 You think you are watching your children grow up, but it doesn’t happen that way.